 Students who reach/are tested level 6, first take Introduction to College Studies (ICS), combined with IELTS or TOEFL preparation, and Grammar.
 Upon finishing the level, they can continue into the University and College Preparation program (UCP), which is a full-day program, or can opt for studying in a vocational college.
 New students, who are tested at levels 7 or 8, can register into ICS or UCP directly, depending on their choice of studies, vocational or pre-university/university.

 The Excellence Program prepares international and local students who want to study in colleges and universities in English or in French, in Canada and abroad.
 International students who choose to study in Canadian colleges or universities can work part-time and, after graduating, they can apply for post-graduation permit, which will allow them to temporarily live and work in Canada.

 The Excellence Program is an English/ French for Academic Purposes program, with a linguistic component and a cultural component.
 Students enrich their academic English or French and practice their skills in specialized courses of undergraduate level.
 They become familiar with North American culture through readings and research projects, and learn to navigate the intricate system of higher education.

-With the help of the Excellence Program Coordinator, students build their course of studies at ALI and beyond.
+With the help of the Excellence Program Coordinator and of the pathway counselors, students build their course of studies at ALI and beyond.
 They learn about their options and decide where and in which program they want to enroll after graduating from the Excellence Program.
 They can choose to study in a vocational college, in a pre-university college (Cegep), or in graduate and undergraduate university programs.

 Introduction to College Studies (ICS)